onbloc/gnoland-tutorials/docs/building-a-realm/realm-examples/realm.gno.md

-## TODO

-* As of testnet3, we have run into unexpected results when using access modifiers with `gnodev`, `maketx`, and `query`.
-We suspect the cause to be one of the following:
+> **Note:** As of testnet3, we have run into unexpected results when using access modifiers with `gnodev`, `maketx`, and `query`.
+We suspect the cause to be one of the following: GnoVM, Gnokey Query, or Gnodev.
+For now, we can get around this error by changing the lowercase to the uppercase to publicly access the functions.
+We will update this section once we determine the cause of this phenomenon.
-  * GnoVM&#x20;
-  * Gnokey Query
-  * Gnodev
-* As of now, we can get around this error by changing the uppercase to the lowercase to publicly access it.
-* This section will be updated once the cause of this phenomenon is determined.